 - Must be in good academic standing.

-- Must have the approval of their faculty advisor on the project to share the project at this venue.
+- Must have executed the project at UConn (any campus, including UConn Health) and have the approval of their faculty advisor on the project to share the project at this venue.

 In addition to student presenter contact information, students must provide the following materials in their application: